-Solar Calculator: Estimate Your Home Solar Costs And Savings
+Solar Calculator: Estimate Your Home Solar Costs & Savings

 Understand your solar options with EcoWatch

 We work with solar experts to empower you to make the right choice for your home’s energy security and sustainability.
 Your results are powered by our access to unique industry insights and data.

 Use this solar calculator for a quick estimate of the savings you could see by installing solar panels.
 Our estimates use your location, shade level and electricity bill to provide an analysis of your solar potential.